Registration Guide: Neuroscience

 Course #2: Chemistry Course

-Typically Neuroscience majors (and pre-health track students) take CAS CH 101 General Chemistry 1 (offered in either semester).
+Typically Neuroscience majors take CAS CH 101 General Chemistry 1 as their second course.
 If you have an extensive high school chemistry background, you may take a higher-level chemistry course; please review General Chemistry Advising for more information about chemistry levels and recommendations.

-- If you have AP, IB, or A-Level credit for CAS CH 101, you may explore taking the next course: CAS CH 102 General Chemistry 2 (offered in either semester).
+- If you have AP, IB or other advanced credit for CAS CH 101, you may explore taking the next course: CAS CH 102 General Chemistry 2.
 However, the Chemistry department encourages you to repeat your CH 101 credit by taking the first year of chemistry at BU, perhaps at a more advanced level.
 You can review General Chemistry Advising to look into higher-level tracks.

 Course #3: Language Course or Course of Interest